Today I am sharing something that I never thought I would make -- a Homemade Natural Blue Food Coloring Recipe.

 I think they turned out great, and my kids did too!
 I'll be sharing the vegan cheesecake cupcakes and peppermint icing recipes in the near future.

-Chocolate and mint is one of my favorite combos.
+Chocolate and mint are one of my favorite combos.

 So if you color frosting for cupcakes, eat 'em up quickly!
 I'm sure that won't be hard.

-Here is the natural blue food coloring in a bowl:
+Photo 2: The final result: homemade natural blue food coloring in a bowl.

 Homemade Natural Blue Food Coloring